5 Tips To Creating An Exquisite Mini Scrapbook

 ♥ Use tiny flowers at the top of the cover

-♥ Create a layered effect by using different sheets of cardstock
+♥ Have a layered effect by using different sheets of cardstock

 Tip 4.
 Use the same background throughout the mini scrapbook.
 Consistency.

 As you try out various miniature scrapbook album ideas, consider using the same background for each page.
-Since a mini scrapbook contains just a few pages intended to bring extra attention to a particular theme, let the photos be the main focal point.
+Since a mini scrapbook contains just a few pages intended to bring extra attention to a particular theme, let your favorite photos be the main focal point.

 If you're making a miniature scrapbook rather than using a purchased album, then your cardstock can be used as the background.

 Decide ahead of time if you want to keep the background natural, or if using color is appropriate.